greenelab/deep-review/sections/04_study.md

 used for short sequence->taxa/function classification, where there is a lot of data for training (and thus suitable for NNs).
 Neural networks have been applied successfully to gene annotation (e.g. Orphelia [Hoff] and FragGeneScan [doi: 10.1093/nar/gkq747]), which usually has plenty of training examples.
-Representations (similar to Word2Vec [ref] in natural language processing) for protein family classification has been introduced and classified with a skip-gram  neural network [Asgari].
+Representations (similar to Word2Vec [Word2Vec] in natural language processing) for protein family classification has been introduced and classified with a skip-gram  neural network [Asgari].
 Recurrent neural networks show good performance for homology and protein family identification [Hochreiter, Sonderby].
 Interestingly,